barmanb17/react/react/README.md

 Props- Props/Properties are arguements passed into react components. props allows us to pass data from parent component to a child component props are passed to components via HTML attributes.

+Conditional rendering:
+Conditional rendering allows us to dynamically display different UI components or content based on specific conditions.
+This enables us to create more interactive and responsive user experiences.
+IsvalidPassword, ValidPassowrd